AgnieszkaM2/Magisterka/README.md

 ## Project Status
 Project is: _mostly complete_
 All main app functionalities have been implemented.
-The only thing left in a project are some fixes to some aspects of frontend and some cleaning and code refactoring
+The only thing left in project are fixes to some aspects of frontend as well as some cleaning and code refactoring

 Room for improvement:
 - Improving the questionnaire section design and responsiveness